charlottevedrines/Java_projects/README.md

 We can say that all house and fire station locations lie on a grid.
 The score of a fire station will be the sum of the Euclidean distances of all the un-serviced homes from the fire station.

 **Project 3:** Polynomial local minimizer
-Optimization is the heart of industrial engineering, where the goal is to find the minimum of function with a given range of variables values.
-In this project, the steepest descent algorithm is implemented in OOP to determine the local minimum of a polynomial.
+The goal of this project is to find the minimum of a nth degree polynomial function.
+Three different versions of the steepest descent algorithm are implemeted in OOP to determine the local minimum of a polynomial.
+The three performances are then compared to determine the most accurate and efficient algorithm.
+This project requires knowledge of file loading, OOP and inheritance.